spoorcc/TiToolingVagrant/README.md

-# ULP - distributable development environment
+# Distributable development environment for TI CCs

-This setup will create a common development environment for TI MSP430.
+This setup will create a common development environment for TI Code Composer Studio.

 Vagrant is used to manage Virtualbox